vtrifonov-esfiddle/aspnet-spa-starter/README.md

     ```
     git clone https://github.com/<your github username>/<your repo name>.git
     ```
-3. Open the repo root in VS Code
+3. Open the repo root directory in VS Code
-4. Press F1
+4. Press F1 in VS Code
-5. `>Remote-Containers: Reopen in Container`
+5. type `>Remote-Containers: Reopen in Container`
+6. Press F5 in VS Code to start debugging
+7. On your dev machine navigate to http://localhost:5000/